gvwilson/sensibleadventures/nardica/nardica.md

 Not in *her* life!

 She looked up.
-Aunt Naggie was still standing there, shock written on her face.
+Aunt Naggie stood there,
+shock and disbelief turning to grief on her face.
-Iffy pushed aside the video carpet and walked to her as calmly as she could.
+Iffy stepped forward and took her hand.
 "Auntie.
 Auntie!
 We need to get out of here."

 "Iffy?"
-she gaped.
+She gaped.
-"What're you---I thought you were down along with that girl o' yours?"
+"What're you---I thought you were down along with that friend o' yours?"

 "I was.
 C'mon,
-we need out o' here *now*!"
+we need t' get outta here *now*!"
 She tugged on her aunt's arm.
 Aunt Naggie's mouth worked like a fish gasping for water.
 Frightened and exasperated,
-Iffy took one of the mesh shopping bags out of her aunt's unresisting hands, spun her around, and dragged her toward the exit.
+Iffy took one of the mesh shopping bags out of her aunt's unresisting hands, spun her around, and hauled her toward the exit.

 The lights overhead came back to life.
-A fallen drone on the concrete in front of them buzzed, righted itself, and flew into the air.
+A fallen drone on the concrete in front of them buzzed, righted itself, and rose into the air.
 "Citizens!"
 it shouted.
 "Remain calm!